willianathompson/configure-ad/README.md

 </p>
 <p>

-Return to DC-1 VM and log in as mydomain.com\domain admin (jane_admin).
+Return to DC-1 VM and log in as **mydomain.com\jane_admin**.
 Verify that the Client-1 is connected to the domain by checking Active Directory Users and Computers in the Computers OU.
 </p>
 <p>